akeeba/panopticon/documentation/Mail Templates.md

 Use this mail type to notify the user that the site will be updated automatically.

+This is sent when the Update Director task finds a new update and the site preferences resolve into a situation where the update will be installed automatically.

 #### Joomla Core Update: Update installed

 Key: `joomlaupdate_installed`